 During fiscal year 2020, a majority of our drilling services were performed on a "daywork" contract basis, under which we charged a rate per day, with the price determined by the location, depth and complexity of the well to be drilled, operating conditions, the duration of the contract, and the competitive forces of the market.
 We may also enter into contracts where we charge a fixed rate per foot of hole drilled to a stated depth, with a fixed rate per day for the remainder of the hole.
 Contracts performed on a "footage" basis generally involve a greater element of risk to H&P compared to contracts performed on a "daywork" basis.
 Also, we may enter into "lump-sum" contracts under which we charge a fixed sum to deliver a hole to a stated depth and agree to furnish services such as testing, coring and casing the hole which are not normally done on a "footage" basis.
-"Lump-sum" contracts, pursuant to which we are compensated based upon our performance against a mutually agreed upon set of predetermined targets.
+"Lump-sum" contracts entail varying degrees of risk greater than the usual "footage" contract.
+We also actively pursue "performance daywork" contracts, pursuant to which we are compensated based upon our performance against a mutually agreed upon set of predetermined targets.
 These contracts typically have a lower base dayrate but give us the opportunity to receive additional compensation by meeting or exceeding certain performance targets.
 The risks associated with these contracts relate to the failure to reach the agreed upon performance targets.
 If we do not meet these targets, we will not receive additional compensation beyond the base dayrate and will recognize less overall drilling services revenue than we would by utilizing other types of contracts.
 We are seeing a growing adoption of performance contracts by our customers and we expect this trend to continue.